 Putting it into Practice

-In this chapter you have learned that persuasive communicators set top-level strategy, structure their arguments, and sometimes even apply advanced persuasion techniques, all while keeping their appeals ethical and fallacy-free.
+In this chapter, you have learned that persuasive communicators set top-level strategies, structure their arguments, and sometimes even apply advanced persuasion techniques, all while keeping their appeals ethical and fallacy-free.
 You should be ready now to begin practicing and applying the persuasive competency.

 Message Strategy: Requesting Funds

-There will be times when you will want to request money to support something you are doing, whether it is personal professional development or for organization- or team-based initiatives.
-Your receiver—the person who has the authority to approve or deny requests—likely has limited resources and has to use them carefully throughout the budget cycle.
-So a request for funds must be highly persuasive.
+There will be times when you will want to request money to support something you are doing, whether it is individual professional development or for organization- or team-based initiatives.
+Your receiver—the person with the authority to approve or deny requests—likely has limited resources and must use them carefully throughout the budget cycle.
+So, a request for funds must be highly persuasive.
 To get your receiver to say yes, you have to make a compelling case that there will be a good return on investment.

 Ask for What You Need